 Leibniz Bioactives Cloud

-- decentralized storage and full text search capability with a global relevance metric
+- decentralized storage of documents and full text search capability with a global relevance metric

 - fine-grained access control for its resources

 Our goal is to provide the community with a platform for compound driven interaction among networking partners.
 We take great care to develop a user friendly, secure and resource efficient solution.
 This page provides access to presentations, progress reports and manuals, which have been created during the development process.

 - Leibniz Bioactives Cloud Manual (PDF | HTML – Oct.
 2021, German)

 - Project documentation (Oct.
 2021)